 So I encourage you to think before you act and ask yourself “If I do X, what is my student learning?”

 Let’s play this out a little more and think about things you, as a parent or family member, might be tempted to do.
 If you:

-Call an administrative office on campus to ask how my student can accomplish a particular action, What Is My Student Learning?
-Is my student learning to navigate our web site or research the answer in the appropriate policies or handbooks?
-Is my student building relationships with administrators or offices they need to know?
-(Conversely, if I am the one calling, does that disadvantage my student in terms of the kind of relationship he might have with that office?
-Hint: it might.
+Call an administrative office on campus to ask how my student can accomplish a particular action…what is your student learning?
+Is your student learning to navigate Wake’s web site or research the answer in the appropriate policies or handbooks?
+Is your student building relationships with administrators or offices they need to know?
+(Conversely, if you are the one calling, does that disadvantage your student in terms of the kind of relationship they might have with that office?
+Hint: it very well might.
 Offices generally prefer working with the students themselves.)

-If I voice a complaint about something my student is experiencing, WIMSL?
-Is my student learning to advocate for himself?
-Is he learning to respectfully disagree with someone?
-Is he learning how to write a strongly worded email or deal with someone on the phone?
-Is he learning how to escalate a concern to the next level if needed?
-And, importantly, is he learning that sometimes a policy or decision is not going to change – or that the answer he wants is No – so how will he learn to adapt to that?
+Voice a complaint about something your student is experiencing…what is your student learning?
+Is your student learning to advocate for themselves?
+Are they learning to respectfully disagree with someone?
+Are they learning how to write a strongly-worded email or deal with someone on the phone?
+Are they learning how to escalate a concern to the next level if needed?
+And, importantly, are they learning that sometimes a policy or decision is not going to change – or that the answer they want is No – so how will they learn to adapt to that?

-If I do the legwork: whether that is to buy books, find a local dentist, or try to engineer an outing to help them make friends, WIMSL?
-Is he learning how to provide for his own needs?
-Is he using good reasoning and logic to find a reputable vendor?
-Is he learning how to initiate social activity and build relationships?
+Do the legwork: whether that is to buy books, find a local dentist, or try to engineer an outing to help them make friends or a ride share at break….what is your student learning?
+Are they learning how to provide for their own basic needs?
+Are they using good reasoning and logic to find a reputable vendor?
+Are they learning how to initiate social activity and build relationships?

-We gotta play the long game as parents and family members – and let your students find their path, rather than guide them in every step.
+We’ve got to play the long game as parents and family members – and let our students find their path, rather than guide them in every step.
 The goal here is to help them build independence, and that comes when they do their own work, make their own mistakes, and find their own path.
-Pro tip: self confidence comes from figuring it out on their own, too.
+And a pro tip for you: your students’ self confidence grows exponentially when they figure it out on their own.